AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Background and Related Work

-AIBugHunter~\cite{AIBugHunter2023} is a closely-relevant tool for shift-left secure checks.
-It integrates DL-based vulnerability detection directly into Visual Studio Code, providing real-time line-level vulnerability localization, classification, severity estimation, and even repair suggestions within the IDE interface.
-However, AIBugHunter analyzes entire open files and is optimized for continuous file-level scanning rather than focusing on the specific changes across multiple files within the repository.
-The real-time line-level detection of AIBugHunter is coupled with frequent model invocations which can lead to inefficiencies and noise that undermine its effectiveness as a true pre-commit secure code review.
+AIBugHunter~\cite{AIBugHunter2023} is a closely related tool for shift-left secure checks, integrating deep learning-based vulnerability detection into Visual Studio Code with real-time, line-level localization, classification, and repair suggestions.
+However, it analyzes entire open files and is optimized for continuous file-level scanning rather than incremental changes across the repository.
+Its reliance on frequent model invocations can also introduce inefficiency and noise, limiting its effectiveness for early-stage secure code review.

-In addition, vulnerabilities at this pre-commit stage may be incomplete, highly context-dependent, or only latent across multiple editing steps.
-For example, insecure API usage, missing validation logic, or flawed authorization checks may appear benign in isolation but evolve into exploitable weaknesses as surrounding code is added~\cite{Palomba2022, Nguyen2023}.
-These \textbf{\emph{immature vulnerabilities}} are substantially harder to detect using techniques designed for post-hoc analysis of finalized code changes, where vulnerabilities are already fully manifested~\cite{Nguyen2025, HgtJIT2023, JITLine2021}.
-As a result, many immature vulnerabilities remain undetected and eventually propagate into main repositories.